monstercat/blog/Readme.md

 ### Notes

+ * Files starting with a period are ignored.
+(For vim etc.)
  * Posts are all sorted by recent date.
  * Tags are a meta value simply separated by commas.
  * It is expected that images are hosted separately.
 We use an assets server.
  * It looks for markdown in `src/posts`.
+ * You can use the watch script to set up a service to rebuild when files are changed.